AntonioReyes/feed-interview-task/README.md

 For this exercise we recommend spending no longer than a couple of hours.
 Your submission does not need to be complete but do be prepared to discuss your solution in the subsequent feedback stage.
-It's recommended to add comments for any assumptions made or missing implementation details.
+It's recommended to add comments for any assumptions made or missing implementation details and feel free to ask any relevant questions.

+In the follow up interview you will require to demo your system working and talk through the solution, possible pitfalls and other considerations or approaches.
 The feedback stage will involve talking to a couple of the developers where we will tell you more about what we're building and how you can help us grow the platform.

 A solution using TypeScript is preferred although plain JavaScript is also OK.

-In this exercise you are tasked with writing a script that accomplish the following funcionality, feel free to include any package dependencies that are required.
+In this exercise you are tasked with writing a script that accomplish the following funcionality, feel free to include any package dependencies that are required and keep note of any references you might use like stackoverflow.

 ## ETL Excercise
-Create Service for watchign a directory for any new json files.
+Create a service for watching a directory for any new json files.
 For example using a node js demon.

 Behaviour:
 - When a new *ad_insights* file arrives to the directory, parce it and calculate the following: